Biohybrid solar cell: Research

 The team from Vanderbilt University began conducting research on the photosynthesis when they began to see and focus on the photosystem I protein.
 After seeing how widely available and efficient the protein was at solar conversion they began to look to incorporate and improve different technologies.
 The team used spinach as their source for the photosystem I. Thylakoid membranes were isolated and then went into a purification process to separate the photosystem I from the thylakoid membrane.
 Their research resulted in a greatly improved electric current (1000 times greater) compared to those previous made by other solar cells.
 The team has been gathering a group of undergraduate engineers to help build the first prototype of the biohybrid solar cell.
 The team has also come up with a second design of the protein complex the photosystem II.

 Photovoltaic vs biohybrid

 Comparing traditional photovoltaic cells and biohybrid solar cells is difficult.
 Both systems perform the same task converting into electricity the energy captured from the sun's rays.
 However, the method whereby each is done is completely different.
 The end result is also different: photovoltaic cells produce electric current whereas biomass or chemical fuels are produced in biohybrid cells because photosynthesis is involved in the process.

-Advantages

-The greatest advantage the biohybrid solar cell has is the way it converts solar energy to electricity with almost 100% percent efficiency.
-This means that little to no power is lost through the conversion of chemical to electrical power.
-These numbers are great compared to only a 40% efficiency for traditional solar cells.
-Cost is also a lot less for producing biohybrids because extracting the protein from spinach and other plants is cheaper compared to the cost of metals needed to produce other solar cells.